 Since the underlying goal is to make Albuquerque's trails accessible to as many people as possible, regardless of ability, the trail community and the larger transportation system as a whole would best be served by striving for the highest level of accessibility that can reasonably be attained within the realms of the underlying natural landscape and physical geography.
-Therefore, to the extent practicable, paved trails within the City's jurisdiction should be in substantial compliance with the current PROWAG as stated in the sections above.
-At such time as new federal regulations for shared-use paths are ruled and enacted, the ADAAG and PROWAG standards should still take precedence.
-Any trails within Federally owned and managed lands are subject to the Access board's ruling for outdoor developed areas.
+Therefore, to the extent practicable, paved trails within the City's jurisdiction should be in substantial compliance with the current ADAAG design guidelines for Accessible Routes (i.e. the same guidelines that currently govern sidewalk and building accessibility).
+At such time as new federal regulations for outdoor developed areas are enacted, the ADAAG standards should still take precedence, even though they may be more stringent than the federal trail guidelines.
+Unpaved trails and those outside the developed urban/suburban area would be governed by the new federal standards.